Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Constrain*]
 }
 A unique feature of the standard library is the `constrain` method, it is used to impose differential constraints on signals.
 This means that constraints over delay or phase, which are always relative, can be expressed between signals.
-This tells the synthesizer to ensure that these constraints are respected between signals.
+This tells the synthesiser to ensure that these constraints are respected between signals.
 Indeed, if it were not for this method, the user could not easily represent phase matched or delay matched signals.
 During the examples, in @sec_examples, the use of this method will become clear, and its implication and why it is so important will be discussed.

 #pagebreak(weak: true)
 == Compiler architecture <sec_arch>